deepfriedret/Pumpkin/docs/config/compression.md

 Whether packet compression is enabled or not.

 > [!TIP]
-> It might be benefical to disable compression if the server is behind a proxy.
+> It might be beneficial to disable compression if the server is behind a proxy.

 :::code-group
 ```toml [features.toml] {2}